chrisdill/raylib-cs/README.md

 This is the prefered method to get started - The package is still new so please report any [issues](https://github.com/ChrisDill/Raylib-cs/issues).

-**NOTE:** The nuget package uses raylib 3.0.
-It will soon be updated to raylib 3.5.0.

 ```
 dotnet add package Raylib-cs --version 3.5.0
 ```